hyn0027/hyn0027.github.io/_pages/recruit.md

   - /recruit
 ---

-# Seeking Participants for an Interview Study on ML-Powered System Safeguards

 We are researchers from Carnegie Mellon University conducting interviews to better understand how practitioners manage risks in systems that include machine learning components.
 During the interview, we will discuss:

 - A system we’ve developed